 You get to save a bit of money on modern office furniture since the only thing that you need to bring to the table (very much intended pun) is your office chair.
 There is already a desk that is mounted against one side of the pod that runs in a complete semicircle, allowing you to have space for a lot of your equipment.

+The contemporary shed from StudioPod comes fully furnished and equipped with all the furniture and storage space you could possibly need.
+With a closet, a workstation, a bookcase, a TV stand, a coffee table, and a convertible sofa bed, you'll be prepared for anything.
 Entrance orientation should also not be a problem, as the sphere can be rotated.
 That should address any positional challenges you may have with putting this work pod in your garden.

 4. Igloo Pod